-The SHE Show North West this year produced one of the most thought-proving conferences we’ve ever had.
+The SHE Show North West 2018 produced one of the most thought-proving conferences we’ve ever had.
 Our conference theme was “Culture… a journey beyond compliance”, exploring the concept of safety culture, behaviour change, the importance of mental wellbeing and developing resilience through positive psychology.

 Our conference speakers delivered powerful personal stories of tragedy, resilience and the determination to make the workplace safer for all and the world a cleaner place for future generations.

 Culture and behavioural change